TeamMsgExtractor/msg-extractor/README.rst

 * Provide a way to save attachments and messages into a custom location under a custom name
 * Implement better property handling that will convert each type into a python equivalent if possible
 * Implement handling of named properties
+* Improve README
+* Create a wiki for advanced usage information

 Credits
 -------

-Matthew Walker - Original developer and owner
+`Matthew Walker`_ - Original developer and owner

-Ken Peterson (The Elemental of Creation) - Princible programmer, manager, and msg file "expert"
+`Ken Peterson (The Elemental of Creation)`_ - Principle programmer, manager, and msg file "expert"

-JP Bourget - Senior programmer, readability and organization expert, secondary manager
+`JP Bourget`_ - Senior programmer, readability and organization expert, secondary manager

-Philippe Lagadec - Python OleFile module developer
+`Philippe Lagadec`_ - Python OleFile module developer

 Joel Kaufman - First implementations of the json and filename flags

+`Dean Malmgren`_ - First implementation of the setup.py script

 .. |License: GPL v3| image:: https://img.shields.io/badge/License-GPLv3-blue.svg
    :target: LICENSE.txt